Pakistan–United States relations: 1958–1971: relations during the military dictatorships of Ayub Khan and Yahya Khan

 Economic aid to Pakistan was further increased by the United States through the consortium companies.
 West Pakistan's high rate of economic growth during this time period brought wide regard to Pakistan as a model of successful implementation of capitalism in a developing country; in 1964, GDP growth was 9.38%.

 In 1962, relations began cooling.
 In the aftermath of India's major defeat in the Sino-Indian War, the United States shipped arms to India.
 It did not provide notice to Pakistan and ignored Pakistan's concerns that these arms might be used by India against Pakistan.
 Additionally, Ayub Khan was disappointed that Pakistan's decision not to take advantage of Indian vulnerabilities during its war with China was not rewarded with serious United States efforts in negotiations to settle the Kashmir dispute.

-Convinced that diplomatic solutions would not favor Pakistan, Pakistan launched Operation Gibraltar against India, which escalated to the Indo-Pakistani War of 1965, with results favoring India.
+Convinced that diplomatic solutions would not favor Pakistan, Pakistan launched Operation Gibraltar against India, which escalated to the Indo-Pakistani War of 1965, which resulting in a stalemate.
 Economic growth in 1965 was a mere 0.88%.
 The economy rapidly rebounded with a GDP growth of 2.32% in 1966, and 9.79% in 1969.
-However, given the huge economic cost of the war without any clear victory (or loss), Khan surrendered his presidential powers to Army Commander General Yahya Khan (no relation) in 1969.
+However, given the huge economic cost of the war without any clear victory (or loss), Khan surrendered his presidential powers to army commander Yahya Khan (no relation) in 1969.

 American President Lyndon Johnson cultivated warm personal relations with Indian and Pakistani leaders, This policy had unintended negative consequences.
 Since 1954, the American alliance with Pakistan caused India to move closer to the Soviet Union.
 Johnson hoped that a more evenhanded policy towards both countries would soften the tensions in South Asia, and bring both nations closer to the United States.
 With a major presence already in Vietnam, Johnson ended the traditional American division of South Asia into 'allies' and 'neutrals'.
 He had a plan to develop good relations with both India and Pakistan, supplying arms and money to both, and to maintain neutrality from their intense border feuds.
 The result was that his even-handedness pushed Pakistan closer to Communist China and India closer to the Soviet Union.